How To Deal With Penn Credit

 The amount of money you owe

-If you do get sued, you’ll know because you’ll receive official court documents called a summons and complaint.
-These papers are served in person or left with someone at your home.
-They tell you that you’re being sued and why.
+If a lawsuit is filed, you’ll receive official court papers called a summons and complaint.
+These documents are delivered in person or left with someone at your home, and they explain that you’re being sued and why.

-If you get sued, it’s important to answer the summons, which you can do without an attorney.
-If you ignore the summons, you risk losing the case by default.
-If this happens, Penn Credit can get a wage or bank account garnishment order to take your money.
+If this happens, it’s important to respond to the summons, which you can do without hiring an attorney.
+If you don’t respond, the court may issue a default judgment, which means you automatically lose the case.
+Once there’s a default judgment, Penn Credit can request a wage or bank account garnishment order to collect the debt.

-If you want to learn more about how to deal with a debt lawsuit from Penn Credit, read Upsolve’s Guide to Beating Penn Credit.
+If you want to learn more about how to handle a lawsuit from Penn Credit, read Upsolve’s guide How To Win Against Penn Credit.

 Let’s Summarize…